Healthy and unhealthy fats explained

 - Be more physically active

-- On days in which you are sedentary eat less and on active days eat more.
+- On days during which you are sedentary eat less and on active days eat more

 Reduce processed sugar or refined carbohydrate intake